yochaigal/cairn/wip/2e/setting-seeds.md

 | **18**  | Fort           | Sealed       |
 | **19**  | Palace         | Toxic        |
 | **20**  | Tomb           | Warped       |

+See the [Dungeon Seeds](/wip/dungeon-seeds) chapter (p.x) for how to generate each Dungeon POI for your setting, writing the results in your notebook.

 ## Paths